-Residents' noise level should not interfere with the academic pursuits of others in the residential areas.
-A student's right to quiet overrules another student's right to make noise.
+- Residents' noise level should not interfere with the academic pursuits of others in the residential areas.
+A student's right to quiet overrules another student's right to make noise. - Q1.3 Musical Instrument Use: Students may play musical instruments in their rooms with permission from their roommates and in accordance with other quiet and courtesy hour rules.
+Using an amplifier is not permitted in residence hall rooms.
+Students are strongly encouraged to use University-provided practice rooms.
+Drum sets and traditional pianos are not permitted in residence halls.